Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method: Proofs

 \section{Proofs}

 This section is devoted to the proof of the main theorems.
 Our proof will follow a similar route in~\cite{ZB18}.
-However, since $\Od(d)$ is non-commutative, many technical parts need different treatments.
-Also we will use some supporting results in~\cite{L20a}, especially regarding spectral initialization, without giving the detailed proofs.
+However, since $\Od(d)$ is non-commutative, many technical parts need different treatments from those in~\cite{ZB18}. {Also we will use some supporting results in~\cite{L20b}}, especially regarding spectral initialization, without giving the detailed proofs.
 To make this manuscript more self-contained, the proof idea of each cited result will be discussed.

-Note that orthogonal transform will not change the distribution of Gaussian random matrix.
+{Instead of studying~\eqref{eq:model}, we will focus on a statistically equivalent model.} Note that orthogonal transform will not change the distribution of Gaussian random matrix.
 It suffices to consider

 after performing a simple change of variable to~\eqref{eq:model} where $\BZ^{\top} := [\I_d,\cdots,\I_d]\in\RR^{d\times nd}.$